RadhikaDeshpande1010/HackerRank-SQL-BrainTeasers/Basic Select/Weather Observation Station 6.md

 Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
 Your result cannot contain duplicates.

-The CITY table is described as follows:
+The STATION table is described as follows:

 |  Field | Type |
 |-------|-----|